MicrosoftDocs/well-architected/well-architected/saas-isv/incident-management.md

 - **Define severity levels.** Different incidents vary in importance to you and your customers.
 Handling a major production outage differs from addressing a minor bug.
 Define severity levels based on customer impact and set appropriate expectations and timelines for each level.

 - **Document information needed for triage**.
 Keeping documentation up to date is essential for effective incident response.
-This includes the system's architectural layout, component-level details, privacy or security classifications, owners, and key contacts.
-Inaccurate or outdated information can cause the triage team to waste valuable time figuring out system operations, responsibilities, and the potential impact of the incident.
+This includes the system's architectural layout, component-level details, owners, and key contacts.
+Inaccurate or outdated information can cause the incident response team to waste valuable time figuring out system operations, responsibilities, and the potential impact of the incident.

 - **Plan for effective communication to customers.** Providing status updates is key in incident management.
 This helps your customers to understand the nature of an incident and also reduces the volume of support cases from customers who have similar issues.